 Welcome to Jordan!
 Upon arrival our staff will meet you at the airport and transfer you to your hotel in Amman for the start of your trip.
 They'll help settle in and introduce you to the local area.
 The rest of your day is free.
 If you arrive early in the morning, then a half-day city tour of Amman is available this afternoon.

-After breakfast, we drive north for a full day visit of Jerash, one of the largest and best preserved Roman sites outside of Italy.
+Afterwards, we drive north for a visit of Jerash, one of the largest and best preserved Roman sites outside of Italy.
 It is a excellent example of Roman architecture including paved and colonnaded streets, hilltop temples, amphitheatres, spacious public squares and plazas, bathhouses, fountains and a city wall pierced by towers and gates.
-We continue by road to the shore of the Dead Sea where we can float and try to swim in the unique, salty waters before returning to Amman for the night.

-We depart Amman for a scenic drive along the King's Highway to Petra, crossing deep Wadis, olive groves, and driving through remote rural villages.
-En-route we see the Roman mosaics at Madaba, enjoy great views of Israel from Mt.
+We depart Amman for a scenic drive along the King's Highway to Petra, crossing deep Wadis, including the majestic Wadi al-Mujib, olive groves, and driving through remote rural villages.
+En-route we see the Roman mosaics at the Greek Orthodox Church of St. George in Madaba, enjoy great views of Israel from Mt.
 Nebo, and visit Kerak Castle, one in a chain of Crusader fortresses built across Jordan in the 12th Century.

-We enjoy a full day today inside the world famous Nabatean site of Petra.
+We enjoy a full day today inside the world famous site of Petra, with a 2-3 hour guided tour of this fascinating city.
 Carved into the rocks and left undiscovered for centuries Petra has always been an enduring attraction for explorers.
-We include a guided tour of the area with plenty of free time to explore on your own.
-This evening you may book an optional visit to Petra for the spectacular Petra by Candlelight tour.

 Upon arrival in Cairo airport our staff will meet you and transfer you to your hotel close to the Pyramids for the start of your Egypt trip.
 They will help you settle in, introduce you to the local area, and explain tomorrow's arrangements.